umbraco/UmbracoDocs/Add-ons/UmbracoForms/Installation/installation.md

 # Extending Umbraco with the full Forms section

-Since Umbraco v7.2, Umbraco contains the forms section by default however by default you'll only get to view the dashboard with an intro video and the option to install Forms.

-This makes it super easy for you to get started with Umbraco Forms.
+Since Umbraco v7.2, Umbraco contains the Forms section by default.
+From there it's super easy to install and get started using Umbraco Forms.

 ## Installing Umbraco Forms